-The present study deals with the air flow on the turbine blades so that the purpose of the problem is to study the distribution of velocity and pressure on the surface of the blades and on their body.
+The present study deals with the airflow on the HAWT blades so that the purpose of the problem is to study the distribution of velocity and pressure on the surface of the blades and on their body.
 There are three areas around the blades for airflow.
 There is An area around the blades, an area in the front of the blades, and an area behind the blades.
-The airflow behaves normally in the front and behind the blades, while in the area around the blades, rotational motion of the blades causes the rotational flow.
+The airflow behaves normally in the front and behind the blades, while in the area around the blades, the rotational motion of the blades causes the rotational flow.

 We consider several assumptions to simulate the present problem: